yoctoscript/CyberStore/README.md

 # CyberStore
-An E-Commerce Web Application built with ASP.NET Core following the MVC Pattern.
+An e-commerce web application built with ASP.NET Core following the MVC pattern.